Institute-of-Emerging-Careers/quiz-app-2/README.md

 ### MySQL
 All models are defined in `/models` using sequelize.
 Create an empty database in MySQL and mention its name in the `MYSQL_CONNECTION_STRING` in the `.env` file.
-In `db/initialize.js`, set `force: true` to initialize the empty database with some sample data upon server start.
-Set `force: false` afterwards.
+In `db/initialize.js`, set `alterandforce = true` to initialize the empty database with some sample data upon server start.
+Set `alterandforce = false` afterwards.

 ### Redis
 You need to install redis and run it on port `6379` before running the server as well.